KT12/meetup_notes/README.md

 # Meet Up Notes
-Rough notes from Meetups and events attended for big data, machine learning, Python.
+Typed and transcribed notes from Meetups and events.

+Topics covered include big data, machine learning, Python, SQL, and programming.

+Thank you to Meetup.com for organizing these events.

 Written in Markdown by [@KT12](https://github.com/KT12)